zephyrproject-rtos/zephyr/README.rst

 Getting Started
 ***************

-Welcome to Zephyr!
+Welcome to Ambiq Zephyr!
 See the `Introduction to Zephyr`_ for a high-level overview, and the documentation's `Getting Started Guide`_ to start developing.
+Check `Ambiq SoC`_ for Ambiq Apollo SoCs documents.

 .. start_include_here